nvedant07/effort_reward_fairness/README.md

-== Code for paper titled ``On the Long-term Impact of Algorithmic Policies: Effort Unfairness and Feature Segregation through the Lens of Social Learning`` to appear at ICML 2019 ==
+# Code for paper titled ``On the Long-term Impact of Algorithmic Policies: Effort Unfairness and Feature Segregation through the Lens of Social Learning`` to appear at ICML 2019

-Authors:
+### Authors:

-Vedant Nanda, MPI-SWS
+ * Vedant Nanda, MPI-SWS
-Hoda Heidari, ETH Zürich
+ * Hoda Heidari, ETH Zürich
-Krishna P. Gummadi, MPI-SWS
+ * Krishna P. Gummadi, MPI-SWS

-Requirements:
+### Requirements:

-python 3.5.3 or above
+1. python 3.5.3 or above

-Python Libraries needed to run the code:
+#### Libraries needed to run the code:

 asn1crypto==0.24.0
 bcrypt==3.1.5